dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0000.md

 As with any metaphor, describing software through the lens of architecture can hide as much as it can reveal.
 It can both promise more than it can deliver and deliver more than it promises.

-The obvious appeal of architecture is structure, and structure is something that dominates the paradigms and discussions of software development—components, classes, functions, modules, layers, and services, micro or macro.
-But the gross structure of so many software systems often defies either belief or understanding—Enterprise Soviet schemes destined for legacy, improbable Jenga towers reaching toward the cloud, archaeological layers buried in a big-ball-of-mud slide.
+The obvious appeal of architecture is structure, and structure is something that dominates the paradigms and discussions of software development — components, classes, functions, modules, layers, and services, micro or macro.
+But the gross structure of so many software systems often defies either belief or understanding — Enterprise Soviet schemes destined for legacy, improbable Jenga towers reaching toward the cloud, archaeological layers buried in a big-ball-of-mud slide.
 It’s not obvious that software structure obeys our intuition the way building structure does.

 Buildings have an obvious physical structure, whether rooted in stone or concrete, whether arching high or sprawling wide, whether large or small, whether magnificent or mundane.
 Their structures have little choice but to respect the physics of gravity and their materials.
-On the other hand—except in its sense of seriousness—software has little time for gravity.
+On the other hand — except in its sense of seriousness — software has little time for gravity.
 And what is software made of?
 Unlike buildings, which may be made of bricks, concrete,

 wood, steel, and glass, software is made of software.
 Large software constructs are made from smaller software components, which are in turn made of smaller software components still, and so on.
 It’s coding turtles all the way down.

 When we talk about software architecture, software is recursive and fractal in nature, etched and sketched in code.
 Everything is details.
 Interlocking levels of detail also contribute to a building’s architecture, but it doesn’t make sense to talk about physical scale in software.
-Software has structure—many structures and many kinds of structures—but its variety eclipses the range of physical structure found in buildings.
-You can even argue quite convincingly that there is more design activity and focus in software than in building architecture—in this sense, it’s not unreasonable to consider software architecture more architectural than building architecture!
+Software has structure — many structures and many kinds of structures — but its variety eclipses the range of physical structure found in buildings.
+You can even argue quite convincingly that there is more design activity and focus in software than in building architecture — in this sense, it’s not unreasonable to consider software architecture more architectural than building architecture!

 But physical scale is something humans understand and look for in the world.
 Although appealing and visually obvious, the boxes on a PowerPoint diagram are not a software system’s architecture.
-There’s no doubt they represent a particular view of an architecture, but to mistake boxes for the big picture—for the architecture—is to miss the big picture and the architecture: Software architecture doesn’t look like anything.
+There’s no doubt they represent a particular view of an architecture, but to mistake boxes for the big picture — for the architecture — is to miss the big picture and the architecture: Software architecture doesn’t look like anything.
 A particular visualization is a choice, not a given.
 It is a choice founded on a further set of choices: what to include; what to exclude; what to emphasize by shape or color; what to de-emphasize through uniformity or omission.
 There is nothing natural or intrinsic about one view over another.

 Although it might not make sense to talk about physics and physical scale in software architecture, we do appreciate and care about certain physical constraints.
 Processor speed and network bandwidth can deliver a harsh verdict on a system’s performance.
 Memory and storage can limit the ambitions of any code base.
 Software may be such stuff as dreams are made on, but it runs in the physical world.

-This is the monstrosity in love, lady, that the will is infinite, and the execution confined; that the desire is boundless, and the act a slave to limit. —— William Shakespeare
+This is the monstrosity in love, lady, that the will is infinite, and the execution confined; that the desire is boundless, and the act a slave to limit.  —  —  William Shakespeare

 The physical world is where we and our companies and our economies live.
 This gives us another calibration we can understand software architecture by, other less physical forces and quantities through which we can talk and reason.

-Architecture represents the significant design decisions that shape a system, where significant is measured by cost of  change. —— Grady Booch
+Architecture represents the significant design decisions that shape a system, where significant is measured by cost of  change.  —  —  Grady Booch

 Time, money, and effort give us a sense of scale to sort between the large and the small, to distinguish the architectural stuff from the rest.
 This measure also tells us how we can determine whether an architecture is good or not: Not only does a good architecture meet the needs of its users, developers, and owners at a given point in time, but it also meets them over time.

-If  you think good architecture is expensive, try bad architecture. —— Brian Foote and Joseph Yoder
+If  you think good architecture is expensive, try bad architecture.  —  —  Brian Foote and Joseph Yoder

 The kinds of changes a system’s development typically experiences should not be the changes that are costly, that are hard to make, that take managed projects of their own rather than being folded into the daily and weekly flow of work.

 That point leads us to a not-so-small physics-related problem: time travel.
 How do we know what those typical changes will be so that we can shape those significant decisions around them?
 How do we reduce future development effort and cost without crystal balls and time machines?

-Architecture is the decisions that you wish you could get right early in a project, but that you are not necessarily more likely to get them right than any other. —— Ralph Johnson
+Architecture is the decisions that you wish you could get right early in a project, but that you are not necessarily more likely to get them right than any other.  —  —  Ralph Johnson

 Understanding the past is hard enough as it is; our grasp of the present is slippery at best; predicting the future is nontrivial.

 This is where the road forks many ways.

 Down the darkest path comes the idea that strong and stable architecture comes from authority and rigidity.
-If change is expensive, change is eliminated—its causes subdued or headed off into a bureaucratic ditch.
+If change is expensive, change is eliminated — its causes subdued or headed off into a bureaucratic ditch.
 The architect’s mandate is total and totalitarian, with the architecture becoming a dystopia for its developers and a constant source of frustration for all.

 Down another path comes a strong smell of speculative generality.
 A route filled with hard-coded guesswork, countless parameters, tombs of dead code, and more accidental complexity than you can shake a maintenance budget at.

 The path we are most interested is the cleanest one.
 It recognizes the softness of software and aims to preserve it as a first-class property of the system.
 It recognizes that we operate with incomplete knowledge, but it also understands that, as humans, operating with incomplete knowledge is something we do, something we’re good at.
 It plays more to our strengths than to our weaknesses.
 We create things and we discover things.
 We ask questions and we run experiments.
 A good architecture comes from understanding it more as a journey than as a destination, more as an ongoing process of enquiry than as a frozen artifact.

-Architecture is a hypothesis, that needs to be proven by implementation and measurement. —— Tom Gilb
+Architecture is a hypothesis, that needs to be proven by implementation and measurement.  —  —  Tom Gilb

 To walk this path requires care and attention, thought and observation, practice and principle.
 This might at first sound slow, but it’s all in the way that you walk.

 The only way to go fast, is to go well.

-—Robert C. Martin
+ — Robert C. Martin

 Enjoy the journey.

-—Kevlin HenneyMay 2017
+ — Kevlin HenneyMay 2017

 软件架构（architecture）究竟是什么？不论从哪个角度分析软件系统，都不可能面面俱到。如果从架构学角度来分析，在一定程度上能够做到抓大放小，把握住重点，但是也不可避免地会错失某些重要的细节信息。